sreeharsha-rav/frontend-projects/tic-tac-toe/README.md

 ## Features

 - Play against a computer opponent
-- Choose your side
 - Play again after the game is over
-- See the game history
+- See the game score

 ## Technologies